alansafahi/soapboxx/replit.md

 - **Monitoring**: Query performance and error tracking

 ## Recent Changes
+- July 17, 2025: COMPLETE MARKETING WEBSITE WITH ALL FEATURE PAGES AND ABOUT US COMPLETED - Successfully created comprehensive marketing website with all feature pages, About Us page, and complete navigation system for soapboxsuperapp.com deployment
+  - ALL FEATURE PAGES IMPLEMENTED: Created Bible Reading, Events, Community Chat, and Volunteer Hub feature pages with consistent spiritual-themed design patterns
+  - ABOUT US PAGE COMPLETED: Built comprehensive About Us page using provided content with faith-focused mission, story, and value propositions
+  - COMPLETE ROUTING SYSTEM: Added all new pages to App.tsx routing with proper lazy loading and navigation paths
+  - FOOTER NAVIGATION FUNCTIONAL: Updated landing page footer links to connect to all feature pages and About Us page for seamless user experience
+  - CONSISTENT DESIGN STANDARDS: All pages maintain spiritual-themed custom icons, mobile optimization, and gradient color schemes
+  - SEO OPTIMIZATION: Each page includes proper meta titles, descriptions, and structured content for search engine visibility
+  - MARKETING READY: Complete website showcasing SoapBox Super App features with promotional content, pricing, testimonials, and call-to-action buttons
 - July 17, 2025: SEO OPTIMIZATION AND MOBILE PERFORMANCE COMPLETED - Successfully implemented comprehensive SEO enhancements with meta tags, semantic HTML, and mobile optimization
   - META TAGS ENHANCED: Added dynamic page title "SoapBox Super App – Unite Your Faith Community With Prayer, Engagement & Events" with comprehensive description
   - SEMANTIC HTML IMPROVED: Updated all feature headings from H3 to H2 tags with keyword-rich titles for better search visibility